ASharma1406/Lottery-game/README.md

-Lottery Game is a game which is made using React.js
+#Lottery Game is a game in which you can generate a lottery ticket by simply clicking on it.
+You can win the lottery only if you have 0 at the starting of the ticket number.

+This game is made using #React.js
 To run this project, the system should have the node js and npm priorily installed in your system.

 Install the dependencies: